helpukraine-guide/helpukraine-guide.github.io/content/pages/contact-politician/intro.md

 buttonLink: 'shortlist'
 ---

-Calling tends to be more effective than sending emails.
+Calling tends to be the most effective and fastest way to persuade your representatives.
-Written letters also work better than email.
+Written letters also work really well.
+If you are not comfortable with either, then sending an email is also helpful.
 We recommend you to call your representative(s).